pair_style mliap command¶

 keyword = model or descriptor

-model values = style filename style = linear or quadratic or mliappy filename = name of file containing model definitions descriptor values = style filename style = sna filename = name of file containing descriptor definitions
+model values = style filename style = linear or quadratic or nn or mliappy filename = name of file containing model definitions descriptor values = style filename style = sna filename = name of file containing descriptor definitions

 pair_style mliap model linear InP.mliap.model descriptor sna InP.mliap.descriptor pair_style mliap model quadratic W.mliap.model descriptor sna W.mliap.descriptor pair_coeff * * In P

 Pair style mliap provides a general interface to families of machine-learning interatomic potentials.
 It allows separate definitions of the interatomic potential functional form (model) and the geometric quantities that characterize the atomic positions (descriptor).
 By defining model and descriptor separately, it is possible to use many different models with a given descriptor, or many different descriptors with a given model.
 The pair style currently supports just one descriptor style, but it is is straightforward to add new descriptor styles.
 The SNAP descriptor style sna is the same as that used by pair_style snap, including the linear, quadratic, and chem variants.
 The available models are linear, quadratic, nn, and mliappy.
 The mliappy style can be used to couple python models, e.g. PyTorch neural network energy models, and requires building LAMMPS with the PYTHON package (see below).
 In order to train a model, it is useful to know the gradient or derivative of energy, force, and stress w.r.t. model parameters.
 This information can be accessed using the related compute mliap command.